Ochirbatyn Dashbalbar: Death and afterward

 According to his son Gangaabaatar, during the last few months of his life, Dashbalbar began complaining that he was being poisoned by state-sanctioned officials.
 However some people believed that Dashbalbar was showing a clinical symptom of schizophrenia.
 On October 16, 1999, Dashbalbar was admitted to hospital, and eventually died later that night.
-The medical situation in Mongolia at that time made it impossible for a full post mortem to be carried out, and so the true cause of his death remains unknown.
+The medical situation in Mongolia at that time made it impossible for a full postmortem to be carried out, and so the true cause of his death remains unknown.
 It seems that the public continues to believe that he had, like Zorig almost exactly a year before, been murdered, primarily because of his opposition to government corruption, but also, one might imagine, because of his national popularity.

 His popularity was not engendered solely in his advocacy of the people, but also for the way in which he carried himself.
 In his essay “Dashbalbar Ochirbat and the Art of being Proud”, the poet and critic P Batkhuyag speaks about how Dashbalbar realised that his words were not pleasing to everyone, how he would joke, “My passionate spirit is tough on everyone.
 Starting from today, I shall have a pleasant spirit.”
 From what Batkhuyag says, it is clear that Dashbalbar realised that he was subject to attack from opposing forces and, moreover, that he was prepared and willing to stand up for his beliefs.

 His political philosophy is sometimes summarized in this quotation, cited in an article written by the poet and scholar A Davaasambuu, and spoken after he had left the Traditional United Conservative Party for the Mongolian Traditional Justice Party:

 “I have left my party, but I have not abandoned my motherland, my Mongolia.
 Mongolia needs its land.
 Without its land, it is no longer a nation.
 I will never align myself with those who betray their land and their nation.”